 Although the ERC is a payroll tax credit available to both Covid-19 and NON Covid-19 disasters, for the purpose of this post, we will be addressing only the Covid-19 disaster scenario.

-Generally speaking, if you have a business where you employ people and pay them with a paycheck, withhold payroll taxes and file quarterly 941 federal tax forms, you may be able to file for the ERTC for all quarters in 2020 and 2021.
+Generally speaking, if you have a business where you employ people and pay them with a paycheck, withhold payroll taxes and file quarterly 941 federal tax forms, you may be able to file for the ERTC for all quarters in 2020 and the first three quarters of 2021.

 The ERC is a tax credit that is taken against payroll taxes if your business was subject to one or more government-mandated suspension of operations and/or your business gross income suffered in 2020 and/or 2021 when compared to pre-pandemic quarters in 2019.